coherence-community/coherence-demo/README.md

 > **Note:** If you want to enable Federation when running on Kubernetes, see [Enable Federation on Kubernetes](#enable-federation-on-kubernetes).

+1. **Add Helm Repositories**

+    You must have at least version v2.14.3 of `helm`, but these instructions are written for V3.3.+.
+    See [here](https://helm.sh/docs/intro/install/) for information on installing helm for your platform.

+    Run the following to add the required helm repositories:

+    ```bash
+    $ helm repo add stable https://charts.helm.sh/stable
+    $ helm repo add coherence https://oracle.github.io/coherence-operator/charts
+    $ helm repo update
+    ```

+    > Note: The `helm` commands below are for helm 3.3.
+Version 2 equivalent commands have also been included.

 1. **Create Namespace**

    Run the application using the Oracle Coherence Operator in a namespace called `coherence-demo-ns`.
 Create the demonstration namespace: